History of the Jews in Austria: Contemporary situation

 Monument on the place of the destroyed Leopoldstädter Tempel, showing the former size of this synagogue.

 Since the Holocaust, the Jewish community in Austria has rebuilt itself, although it is much smaller.
 In the 1950s a wave of immigration from the Soviet Union brought Russian Jews to Austria.

 Since the fall of the Iron Curtain, there has been a renewed influx of Jewish people from the former Soviet Union.
 The current Austrian Jewish population is around 12,000–15,000 — most living in Vienna, Graz and Salzburg.
 About 800 are Holocaust survivors who lived in Austria before 1938 and about 1,500 are immigrants from countries once a part of the Soviet Union.

 The biggest Jewish presence in Austria today is in Vienna, where there are synagogues, a Jewish retirement home, the Jewish Museum (founded in 1993), and other community institutions.
-Austrian Jews are of many different denominations, from Haredi to Reform Jews.
-The Jewish community also has many activities arranged by the Chabad movement, which manages kindergartens, schools, a community center and even a university.
-There are also active branches of Bnei Akiva and Hashomer Hatzair youth movements.
+Austrian Jews belong to many different denominations, from Haredi to Reform Jews.

+The Jewish community also has many activities arranged by the Chabad movement, which manages kindergartens, schools, a community center, and even a university.
+There are also active branches of the Bnei Akiva and Hashomer Hatzair youth movements.

 Today, the biggest minority among the Jewish community in Vienna are immigrants from Georgia, followed by those from Bukhara, each with separate synagogues and a large community center called "The Spanish Center".

 There were very few Jews in Austria in the early post-war years; however, some of them became very prominent in Austrian society.
 These include Bruno Kreisky, who was the Chancellor of Austria between 1970 and 1983, the artist and architect Friedensreich Hundertwasser and Jewish politicians such as Elisabeth Pittermann, a member of the Parliament of Austria from the Social Democratic Party of Austria and Peter Sichrovsky, who was formerly a member of the Freedom Party of Austria and a representative in the European Parliament.

-In July 1991, Chancellor Franz Vranitzky acknowledged Austria's role in the crimes of the Third Reich during World War II.
+In July 1991, Chancellor Franz Vranitzky acknowledged the Austrian role in the crimes of the Third Reich during World War II.
 In 1993, the Austrian government reconstructed the Jewish synagogue in Innsbruck, which was destroyed during Kristallnacht, and in 1994 they reconstructed the Jewish library in Vienna, which was then reopened.

 Government programs were started in the 90's aimed at providing social welfare to Austrian victims of the Holocaust such as a compensation fund set up in 1995 and an art restitution law passed in 1998.

 Further actions in the 2000s and 2010s saw the Austrian government act to restore Jewish cemeteries, provide access to archival documents, and extend social welfare to Austrian Holocaust survivors living outside of Austria.